damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

 **Scenario**

-In this exercise, you will configure a Build Pipeline that will eventually publish artifacts for the Release Pipeline to consume.
+In this exercise, you will configure a Build Pipeline that will eventually, publish artifacts for the Release Pipeline to consume.

 ## Exercise 1: Setup Parallel MS Hosted Job and Service Connections

 1. Navigate to the Azure DevOps organization you created in Module 0.
     The link will look similar to ``https://dev.azure.com/<your organization>``

-    At your organizations home page, navigate to the bottom left corner of the page.
+    At your organization's home page, navigate to the bottom left corner of the page.
     Click on `Organization Settings`

     ![Modify Organization Settings](./Images/Module-1-OrgSettings.png =800x)

 2. Navigate to the `Billing` area under `General`.
 Select `Set up billing`.

     ![Modify Organization Settings](./Images/Module-1-BillingOption.png =800x)